 Purchase Order or PO: Means TOH's mandated form of commercial document that is issued by TOH to a Supplier indicating types, quantities, agreed prices and other terms and conditions for Goods, Services and Construction that the Supplier will provide to TOH.
-A PO may be issued on its own or under a Contract.
+A PO may be issued on its own or under a Contract, and it constitutes a legal offer to buy Goods or Services.

-Qualified Supplier: Means a supplier or vendor that satisfies the conditions for on-going participation in a Procurement, prior to it becoming a Supplier.
+Qualified Supplier: Means a supplier, vendor or business that satisfies the conditions for on-going participation in a Procurement, prior to it becoming a Supplier.